ikoniqoz/nitrodocs/content/guides/the-control-panel.md

 ## Changing the Default Language

-PyroCMS comes in many different languages, and to change the language (English, by default), choose a new language from the menu on the right hand side of the footer:
+NitroCMS comes in many different languages, and to change the language (English, by default), choose a new language from the menu on the right hand side of the footer:

-{{ asset:img file="docs/change-language.png" alt="PyroCMS change language" class="doc_image" }}
+{{ asset:img file="docs/change-language.png" alt="NitroCMS change language" class="doc_image" }}